 Credit monitoring and collections.
-Our collection activities involve a combination of efforts that take place primarily in our San Antonio, Texas and Tempe, Arizona collection centers and our first party agencies in India and Mexico.
-As of January 31, 2023, we employed approximately 340 full and part time individual collectors and support personnel who service our active customer credit portfolio.
+Our collection activities involve a combination of efforts that take place in our San Antonio collection center and our first party agency in India.
+As of January 31, 2024, we employed approximately 350 full and part time individual collectors and support personnel who service our active customer credit portfolio.
 We also utilize collection agencies to service portions of our charged-off portfolio, which provide approximately 150 additional agents.
 Our in-house, credit-financed sales are secured by the products purchased, which we believe gives us a distinct advantage over other creditors when pursuing collections, especially given that many of the products we finance are generally necessities for the home.
 We utilize a credit collection strategy that includes telephone calls and messages, internal collectors that contact borrowers, collection letters, e-mails, text messages and third-party legal services that process claims and attend bankruptcy hearings and voluntary repossession.
 Our employees are trained to follow our methodology in collecting our accounts and charging off any uncollectible accounts based on pre-determined aging criteria, depending on their area of responsibility.
 All collection personnel are required to complete classroom training, which includes negotiation techniques and credit policy training to ensure customer retention and compliance with debt collection regulations.
 Post-graduation, the collection trainees undergo skill assessment training, coaching and call monitoring within their respective departments.
 Our personnel are required to complete regular refresher training and testing.